Some torsion classes in the Chow ring and cohomology of $BPGL_n$: The permutation groups and their double quotients

-\end{enumerate} \end{lemma} \begin{proof} In view of Remark \ref{permutationmatrices}, the left quotient $S_n/S_{p,n-p}$ is very similar to the construction of Grassmannians in, for example, Chapter 4 of \cite{Sw} (Switzer, 1975).
-Indeed, one readily verifies that two permutation matrices $A,B\in S_n$ represents the same coset in $S_n/S_{p,n-p}$ if and only if the first $p$ columns of $A$ and the first $p$ columns of $B$ span the same linear subspace of $\mathbb{C}^n$, and it follows that the left quotient set $S_n/S_{p,n-p}$ is in 1-1 correspondence to $p$-dimensional linear subspaces in $\mathbb{C}^n$ spanned by vectors of the form $e_i$.
+\end{enumerate} \end{lemma} \begin{proof} In view of Remark \ref{permutationmatrices}, the left quotient $S_n/S_{p,n-p}$ is very similar to the construction of Grassmannians in, for example, Chapter 4 of Switzer \cite{Sw}.
+Indeed, one readily verifies that two permutation matrices $A,B\in S_n$ represents the same coset in $S_n/S_{p,n-p}$ if and only if the first $p$ columns of $A$ and the first $p$ columns of $B$ span the same set of vectors in $\mathbb{C}^n$, and it follows that the left quotient set $S_n/S_{p,n-p}$ is in 1-1 correspondence to sets of vectors of the form $e_i$ having $p$ elements.